Last updated on 5 January 2022

-Gastroenteritis is usually caused by a virus such as rotavirus or norovirus.
+Gastroenteritis is a contagious viral infection, usually caused by rotavirus or norovirus.
 Norovirus is the most common cause of acute gastroenteritis worldwide, accounting for 685 million cases a year.
 Other viral infections leading to gastro include astrovirus and adenovirus.

 Viral infections are easily spread which is why outbreaks of gastroenteritis are so frequent.
-These viruses are often transmitted because of:
+The viruses that cause gastroenteritis are often transmitted through:

 - Person to person contact

 - Being in cramped or close quarters with infected people